muziing/Py2exe-GUI/README.md

 ## Introduction

-Py2exe-GUI is a assist tool based on [PySide6](https://doc.qt.io/qtforpython/index.html), designed to provide a complete yet easy-to-use GUI for [PyInstaller](https://pyinstaller.org/).
+Py2exe-GUI is an assist tool based on [PySide6](https://doc.qt.io/qtforpython/index.html), designed to provide a complete yet easy-to-use GUI for [PyInstaller](https://pyinstaller.org/).

 ![Screenshot of the interface](docs/source/images/Py2exe-GUI_v0.1.0_screenshot.png)

 It has the following features:

 - All options of PyInstaller are supported.
-- Call any local Python interpreter with the correspoding environment.
+- Call any local Python interpreter with the corresponding environment.
 No need for repeat installations.(Not realized yet)
-- Cross-platform, supports Windows, Linux and MacOS.
+- Cross-platform, supports Windows, Linux and macOS.

 ## How to use